zslhg903/NINA/NINA/Documentation/NINA.md

 Plate solving is a great way to determine where your scope is pointing at exactly in the sky and an important aspect for fast and easy framing.
 Essentially what it does is taking a shot with your camera, extract the stars and tries to triangulate the current position based on an internal sky atlas of the plate solver.

-> To utilize the full potential of plate solving it is required that your mount and camera are both connected to NINA.
+> To utilize the full potential of plate solving it is required that your mount and camera are both connected to N.I.N.A..

 > It is required that your camera and telescope settings in the [equipment settings](#settings-equipment) are set correctly.
 The two important aspects are `Camera Pixel Size` for the camera and `Focal Length` for the telescope.

-NINA allows you to use the three most popular external plate solvers, each of which has its own benefits and drawbacks.
+N.I.N.A. allows you to use the three most popular external plate solvers, each of which has its own benefits and drawbacks.
 Those plate solvers are Astrometry.Net, Local Astrometry and PlateSolve 2.

 ### General Plate Solving